Herniated disc: Why not operate? (5 reasons)

 At first glance, one might think that the operation will finally solve the problem of herniated disc.
 But we must not forget that pain is multifactorial, and does not come purely from a biomechanical problem.

-Worse still, several cases of herniated disc observed at themedical imaging (such as an MRI or CT scan) are asymptomatic.
+Worse still, many cases of disc herniation observed on medical imaging (such as an MRI or CT scan) are asymptomatic.
 This means that the person concerned does not feel any pain, despite the presence of a herniated disc!

 Remember: if the pain came on gradually (like the majority of cases of herniated discs!), we can't assume that it can go away that quickly!

-The precise causes of herniated disc are difficult to identify.
-There is even talk of hereditary and genetic factors that can explain several cases.
+The precise causes of disc herniation are difficult to identify.
+We are even talking about hereditary and genetic factors that can explain several cases.
 Furthermore, it is believed that certain physiological or environmental factors can influence the hernia.

-For example, muscle or joint imbalances can contribute to the problem (trunk muscles that are too weak, hips that are too stiff, etc.).
-Or, bad postural habits or marked overweight.
-Or, stress and lack of sleep that accentuate muscle tension, and make the brain hypersensitive to pain.
+For example, muscular or joint imbalances can contribute to the problem (trunk muscles that are too weak, hips that are too stiff, etc.).
+Or else, bad postural habits or marked excess weight.
+Or, stress and lack of sleep which increase muscle tension and make the brain hypersensitive to pain.

 And that, believe me, no surgery can fix that!